manuelcanga/DisplayMetadata/trunk/readme.txt

 == Screenshots ==

 1. You can see post( from any CPT ) properties, custom fields and protected meta from a post metabox.
-2. Yu can see term( from any taxonoy ) properties, custom fields and protected meta.
+2. You can see term( from any taxonoy ) properties, custom fields and protected meta.
 3. Finally, You also can see user properties, custom fields and protected meta.

 == Installation ==